NativePHP/kitchen-sink-mobile-vue/README.md

 To use this app and check out NativePHP for Mobile, follow these steps:

-1. Clone this repo (`git clone git@github.com:NativePHP/kitchen-sink-mobile.git`)
+1. Clone this repo (`git clone git@github.com:NativePHP/kitchen-sink-mobile-vue.git`)
-2. Change directory into the cloned repo and install dependencies (`composer install && npm i && npm run build`)
+2. Change directory into the cloned repo and install dependencies (`composer install`)
+3. Install npm dependencies (`npm install`)
+4. Build assets (`npm run build -- --mode=ios` or `npm run build -- --mode=android`)
-3. Run `php artisan native:install` and follow the prompts
+5. Run `php artisan native:install` and follow the prompts
-4. Run `php artisan native:run` and follow the prompts
+6. Run `php artisan native:run` and follow the prompts
-5. The app should launch on your chosen device!
+7. The app should launch on your chosen device!

 ## License